vidardb/docs/docs/run_kmeans_with_vidarDB.md

     ORDER BY trips_data.row_id DESC LIMIT 10;
 ```

-We get some results like this:
+We can get some results like this:

 ```
  row_id | taxi_id | pickup_latitude | pickup_longitude |           row_vec            | cluster_id